 - Salt and pepper

 - 1 12 oz light beer

-Combine the rub ingredients in a small bowl and rub liberally all over the leg of lamb, being sure to get in between the seams.
+- Combine the rub ingredients in a small bowl and rub liberally all over the leg of lamb, being sure to get in between the seams.

-- Smoke the lamb for 8 - 10 hours, or until the lamb temperature is between 145 and 160 and the lamb falls apart easily.
+- Smoke the lamb for 8 - 10 hours, or until the lamb temperature is between 185 and 190 and the lamb slices easily.

-When safe to handle, shred the lamb.
-Arrange in a foil baking pan, pour in the beer, cover with foil and steam over low heat until the fat and cooking liquid have combined and are reduced by half.
+- Arrange the shredded lamb in a foil baking pan, pour in the beer, cover with foil and steam over low heat until the fat and cooking liquid have combined and are reduced by half.

-Serve with the salsa verde, homemade pickled red onions, lime wedges, avocado, and corn tortillas for a down home barbacoa bar.
+- Serve with the salsa verde, homemade pickled red onions, lime wedges, avocado, and corn tortillas for a down home barbacoa bar.